Spanish banks face tough rivalry in small companies bet

 QUARTERLY PROGRESS?

-From Santander (SAN.MC) to bailed-out Bankia (BKIA.MC), the banks are stepping up campaigns to win clients, with several launching programs in recent weeks totaling at least 80 billion euros in loans aimed at small firms.
+From Santander to bailed-out Bankia, the banks are stepping up campaigns to win clients, with several launching programmes in recent weeks totalling at least 80 billion euros in loans aimed at small firms.

 Most of the top seven suffered a drop last year in recurring net lending income as credit fell, and instead many reported a leap in trading gains.